A fluffy vanilla cinnamon mug cake with juicy brown sugar cinnamon apples.

 For cake batter:

-1. In a small bowl, mix together the dry ingredients for the cake batter: 5 tablespoons all-purpose flour, 2 tablespoons granulated sugar, 1/2 teaspoon baking soda, pinch cinnamon and pinch salt.
+1. In a small bowl, mix together the dry ingredients for the cake batter: 5 tablespoons all-purpose flour, 2 tablespoons granulated sugar, 1/2 teaspoon baking powder, pinch cinnamon and pinch salt.
 Set aside.

 2. Place the 2 tablespoons butter into a large, microwave-safe mug.
 Place a folded paper towel on top (to catch any spatter) and microwave on high for 30 seconds, or until the butter is melted.
 If you want to unmold the mug cake for serving, carefully swirl the melted butter around the sides of the mug.